Frequently Asked Questions

 - What is there to do outside of the town?

-Many guests enjoy the Bandalier National Monument.
+Many guests enjoy the Bandelier National Monument.
 It is roughly 40 minutes away and is located near Los Alamos National Laboratories.
 Be prepared to hike a bit and climb in and out of some cave dwellings.
-Please visit www.nps.gov/band/index.htm.
-Located North of us, the Taos Pueblo is a one and a half hour drive, or if you choose the scenic High Road to Taos, two hours.
+Located North of us, the Taos Pueblo is a one and a half hour drive along the Rio Grande River, or if you choose the scenic High Road to Taos, two hours.
 It is best to call in advance to see if Pueblo is open.
 Many Pueblos close for special events or a member’s death.
 Additionally, many Pueblos do not allow pictures to be taken.
-Please visit www.taospueblo.com.
-To learn more about the 19 Northern New Mexico Pueblos, please visit www.indianpueblo.org.
+To learn more about the 19 Northern New Mexico Pueblos, please visit their website.
 The small artist community of Madrid is located just 35 minutes South of Santa Fe on the scenic Turquoise Trail.
-Please visit visitmadridnm.com.

 - Where can I go hiking or mountain biking?

 Santa Fe has a myriad of great hiking and biking trails.
 The most popular is the Dale Ball Trail system.
 Though the network of trails runs all over the Sangre de Cristo Mountain Range, there are several trail heads within a short drive from the Inn.
-Please visit www.santafenm.gov/index.aspx?NID=1059 to learn more about these trails.You may also rent a bike from a local favorite, Mellow Velo, just down the road from the Inn.
-To find out more, please visit www.mellowvelo.com/rentals/
+Please visit our link to learn more about these trails.You may also rent a bike from a local favorite, Mellow Velo, just a few blocks from the Inn.
+For more information, you can visit our blogs on snowshoeing and mountain biking, too.

 - How can I get to Taos if I don’t have a vehicle?

 There are shuttles to Taos.
-We recommend Taos Express (www.taosexpress.com or RTD Blue Bus (www.ncrtd.org).
+We recommend Taos Express or RTD Blue Bus.
 We strongly recommend making arrangements in advance.
 Please call us at 505.982.4333 for assistance.
 Please call John Dilg at 505.660.6684 for personal tours.
 There are many more options; please ask our Front Desk Staff to assist you in planning some memorable day trips.

 - What is the best Restaurant in Santa Fe?
-Or….Where should go to dinner tonight?
+Or….Where should I go to dinner tonight?

 Santa Fe hosts roughly 340 restaurants, ranging from New Mexican, to Continental, to Indian, to Sushi … and so on.
 Our usual response is: “What are you hungry for tonight?”
-Our Guest Services staff is well acquainted with Santa Fe’s restaurants, paying close attention to those that delight visitors to those that don’t.
-Please see the “top ten” restaurant list located in the “What’s Nearby” page, or for a more complete listing of restaurants visit www.santaferestaurantassociation.com.
+Our Guest Services staff is well acquainted with Santa Fe’s restaurants, paying close attention to those that delight visitors and to those that don’t.
+Please see the “Restaurant Guide” page with our recommended restaurants, or for a more complete listing of restaurants visit www.santaferestaurantassociation.com.
 Most restaurants require reservations in advance.
 Please call us at 505.982.4333 so we may assist you in making those reservations.

 - What are the “do not miss” activities in Santa Fe?

-Though seasonal, the Santa Fe Opera has won accolades throughout the U.S. located just outside of Santa Fe, the Opera boasts striking views in all directions, an open air auditorium, state of the art facilities, and, of course, world class performances.
-If you plan on attending the Opera while visiting Santa Fe, we strongly encourage you to reserve your tickets well in advance as they sell out rapidly.
-You may do so by visiting www.santafeopera.org.
+Though seasonal, the Santa Fe Opera has won accolades throughout the United States.
+The opera is located just outside of Santa Fe and boasts striking views in all directions, an open air auditorium, state of the art facilities, and of course, world class performances.
+If you plan on attending the Opera while visiting Santa Fe during July and August, we strongly encourage you to reserve your tickets well in advance.

 - Do you have a workout room?

 Unfortunately, the Inn does not have a work out room.
-The closest facility is the Fort Marcy Complex, just North of the Plaza.
-Our Guest Service Agents can help direct you.
+The closest facility is the Fort Marcy Complex, just North of the Santa Fe plaza.
+Our Guest Service Agents can assist you with directions.

 - How old is Inn of the Governors?